petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 1. Replication

-Now, turning this whole process into a single one with frequent feedback loops is outside the scope of this article, though one could imagine there is room for efficiency gains.
+Now, turning this whole process into a single one with frequent feedback loops and cross-functional collaboration is outside the scope of this article, though one could imagine there is room for efficiency gains, e.g., by eliminating the proposal phase and simply funding capable teams to work on the research gaps that they discover in a time-boxed manner.
-Instead, we will focus on phases 4--8.
+Instead, we will focus on phases 4--9.

-Note that peer review and delivery happen inside a research group before being published to the larger world, very similar to what happens inside a software product team.
+It's important to clarify that peer review and delivery happen inside a research group before publishing results to the larger world, very similar to what happens inside a software product team.
+A researcher may make some changes to simulation or data processing code, which in turn leads them to produce a figure, and perhaps write some text in a draft of an article.
+This article may be delivered to the principal investigator (PI) for review.
+I am arguing that there are productivity gains to be had by shortening this feedback loop.
-It is here where Continuous Reproducibility can help speed things up with automation.
+It is here where Continuous Reproducibility practices can help speed things up with automation.

+Grad students may meet with their advisors weekly to give progress updates.
+As part of this ritual they may need to create new slide shows with the latest results.
+This is a significant effort, and these slideshows will often be thrown away.
+A CR workflow would advocate starting the writing process early, even from the very beginning of the project, and using that as the single source of truth for the project status, slowly evolving it into a publishable state.

+Let's first start with some principles:

+1. The research project itself should be thought of as a single unit.
+   It is not helpful to silo the data analysis phase from the writing phase.
+   These are inherently coupled, and treating them as if they are not will be less efficient.

 Continuous Reproducibility similarly will rely on automation.
 Every small change to a research project should trigger an automated